ShunSakurai/check_forbidden/README.md

 - Mark and ignore false positives.
 It is technically difficult
 - Add settings to specify the row of forbidden terms
 - Warn if non-escaped characters are included in the term list. `&lt;` and < cannot be distinguished
+- Add an ability to choose multiple bilingual files from different folders.
+Not very important

 Please [let me know](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- Make readability improvements

 ### v1.7.2, September 1, 2016
 - Check for and download updates online